Sample Essay Topic -- Sparkling Water is the New Soda

 High Pass (6) - Superior

-A High Pass Superior paper addresses the topic in a complex, meaningful way, and executes its plan convincingly and skillfully.
+A Superior High Pass paper addresses the topic in a complex, meaningful way, and develops a sophisticated evaluation of the reading's topic and conclusions.

 Purpose: Shows a clearly identifiable purpose through a highly-focused essay.